The People

 Trainings: Handle with Care

-• Ben Pinkart - CSW, Family Engagement Manager
+• Ben Pinkart - CSW, Social Worker

 Ben was raised “up north” in the small town of Oconto, but has lived in the Green Bay area for the past 16 years.
 He attended UW-Green Bay and has a degree in Social Work.